-VALEDICTORIAN/SALUTATORIAN: The Valedictorian and Salutatorian of each class are selected based on the following criteria:
+VALEDICTORIAN/SALUTATORIAN: The valedictorian and salutatorian of each class are selected based on the following criteria:

-- 1. The student must have started Mount Michael by the first semester of his sophomore year and computation of his GPA will begin at that time. - 2.
-The student must be in good standing with 10 or fewer demerits for the first three quarters of his senior year. - 3.
-Valedictorian/Salutatorian status will be validated by the fourth quarter grade reports of their senior year.
-Students will then be informed of their status. - 4.
-In the event of a tie, Mount Michael will recognize a co-valedictorians and eliminate the salutatorian.
+1. The student must have started Mount Michael by the first semester of his sophomore year and computation of his GPA will begin at that time.

-ACADEMIC PROBATION
+2. The student must be in good standing with 10 or fewer demerits for the first three quarters of his senior year.

+3. Valedictorian/salutatorian status will be validated by the fourth quarter grade reports of their senior year.
+Students will then be informed of their status.

+4. In the event of a tie, Mount Michael will recognize a co-valedictorians and eliminate the salutatorian.

-The college preparatory nature of the Mount Michael program requires that a student maintain a minimum grade point average of 2.0 (C) for any given semester as well as a cumulative average for continuance in the school and recommendation to college.
+ACADEMIC PROBATION: The college preparatory nature of the Mount Michael program requires that a student maintain a minimum grade point average of 2.0 (C) for any given semester as well as a cumulative average for continuance in the school and recommendation to college.

-A student who falls below a 2.0 at the end of any semester or fails any required course may be placed on academic probation.
-The Academic Board, in consultation with the student's current instructors, will determine the conditions and duration of the probationary period.
-This Board will prepare a statement for the student, his parents and the faculty explaining the terms of the probation.
-Additionally, if a student is below 1.0 at the end of a semester and is placed on academic probation, his status will be reviewed at the end of the following quarter for possible dismissal if there is not great improvement.
+A student who falls below a 2.0 at the end of any semester or fails any required course will be placed on academic probation.
+Students and parents will be notified via letter from the school administration explaining the terms of the academic probation.
+Additionally, if a student is below 1.0 at the end of a semester and is placed on academic probation, his status will be reviewed by the administration at the end of the following quarter for possible dismissal if there is not great improvement.

-Any student who is on academic probation will meet weekly with his designated faculty member, who will verify that the guidelines of the probation are being met.
+Any student who is on academic probation will meet weekly with a counselor or designated faculty advisor who will help verify that the guidelines of the probation are being met.
 The conditions of the probation may include the assignment of a minimum grade point average of 2.0 or restricting the student from some extracurricular activities.

 A student who fails to meet the terms of his academic probation at the end of the probationary period will be subject to dismissal unless he has shown improvement, reached at least a 2.0 current and cumulative G.P.A., has not failed any classes, and has had no disciplinary problems.
-If he has met these conditions, he will be given the opportunity to apply to the Academic Board for readmission.